Get

 Mutually Agreeable Interaction

 Cats and dogs can either take turns being the initiator of play or both participate in the same activity.
 For example, one may chase the other around the house or initiate a game of fetch.
-Whatever it is they decide to do, there should be no physical aggression toward one another or any indications of discomfort.
+Whatever it is they decide to do, there should be no signs of fear toward one another or any indications of discomfort.
+This type of relationship may, in some cases, take months or years to build, and is easiest established between kittens and puppies.

 Signs of Affection